 Try to preview your text in its published form, whether that’s an epub or mobi file, or a proof of the print book.
 Your computer screen can be deceiving, and you need to make sure the typeface you chose translates well to the book’s final form.

 ✅ Have you avoided unprofessional typefaces?

 Some typefaces are perfectly readable, but still look sloppy or generic — not what you want for your book.
 Examples of fonts to avoid include the much-maligned Comic Sans, as well as MS Word standbys like Times New Roman and Arial.

-Remember: typography plays a crucial role in making your book look polished.
-Invest some time and energy in getting it right, and you’ll give your readers an enjoyable experience — hopefully turning them into lifelong fans.
+Remember: typography plays a crucial role in making a book look polished.
+Invest some time and energy in getting it right, and you’ll give readers an enjoyable experience — hopefully turning them into lifelong fans of the author.